Over the last five years, we’ve seen an explosion in excellent data storytelling.

 During the Brexit debate, all sides made very specific and confident claims about the impact of the United Kingdom leaving the European Union.
 For those looking on, this led to a great deal of confusion about what the impact of Brexit would actually be.
 It has also made decision-making within the UK very difficult.

 To help, Sky News produced this incredibly informative story with actual data points on the immediate impact of Brexit on the UK.
+Their assets worked beautifully in the story, and would also have been a great draw on social media.

 It’s common for NGOs to have ambitious goals — but it’s less common for them to track and report on these goals using data.
 The best NGOs, like Oxfam Ireland, not only collect this data, but use it to tell a story of both urgent need and impressive impact.